Small Cell Lung Cancer (SCLC) Tissue Samples

 Bay Biosciences provides high-quality fresh frozen biopsy tissue samples, with matched fresh frozen sera (serum), plasma, and peripheral blood mononuclear cells (PBMC) bio-fluids, from patients diagnosed with small cell lung cancer.

-The sera (serum), plasma and peripheral blood mononuclear cells (PBMC) biofluid specimens are processed from patients peripheral whole-blood using customized collection and processing protocols from small cell lung cancer.
+Moreover, the serum, plasma and PBMCs are processed from patients peripheral whole-blood using customized collection and processing protocols from small cell lung cancer.

 Small Cell Lung Cancer (SCLC) Overview

 Like all cancers, SCLC begins at the cellular level and causes abnormal cells in the lungs to reproduce rapidly and uncontrollably.
-SCLC usually begins in the airways of the lung, and quickly spreads to other areas of the body.
-SCLC is the most aggressive form of lung cancer.
+Specifically, SCLC usually begins in the airways of the lung, and subsequently spreads quickly to other areas of the body.
+Consequently, SCLC is the most aggressive form of lung cancer.

-Small cell lung cancer (SCLC) is a fast-growing type of lung cancer.
-It spreads much more quickly than non-small cell lung cancer (NSCLC).
+In addition, small cell lung cancer (SCLC) is a fast-growing type of lung cancer.
+Moreover, it spreads much more quickly than non-small cell lung cancer (NSCLC).

-There are two types of lung cancer.
-The most common, and slower-growing form is non-small cell lung cancer (NSCLC).
-The other, faster-growing form is called Small cell lung cancer (SCLC).
+Furthermore, there are two types of lung cancer.
+On one hand, the most common and slower-growing form is non-small cell lung cancer (NSCLC).
+On the other hand, they call the other, faster-growing form small cell lung cancer (SCLC).

-According to the American Cancer Society (ACS), about 13% of all lung cancers are SCLC, and 84% NSCLC.
+According to the American Cancer Society (ACS), about 13% of all lung cancers are SCLC, and in contrast, 84% are NSCLC.

-Lung cancer mainly occurs in older people.
-Most patients diagnosed with lung cancer are 65 or older; a very small number of people diagnosed are younger than 45.
-The average age of people when diagnosed is about 70.
+Notably, lung cancer mainly occurs in older people.
+Indeed, most patients diagnosed with lung cancer are 65 or older; additionally, a very small number of people diagnosed are younger than 45.
+Ultimately, the average age of people when diagnosed is about 70.

 One of the most common causes to get lung cancer is smoking cigarettes.
-The more cigarettes you smoke and the earlier you start smoking, the greater your risk is.
-Even being around someone who smokes and breathing in the secondhand smoke from their cigarettes increases your risk of getting lung cancer.
+Specifically, the more cigarettes you smoke and the earlier you start smoking, the greater your risk is.
+Furthermore, even being around someone who smokes and breathing in the secondhand smoke from their cigarettes increases your risk of getting lung cancer.

-Even though smoking makes you much more likely to get lung cancer, you don’t have to smoke or be exposed to smoke to get the disease.
-Some patients who have lung cancer never lit up a cigarette in their life.
-They have been exposed to cancer-causing substances like asbestos, diesel fumes, arsenic, radiation, or radon gas.
+However, even though smoking makes you much more likely to get lung cancer, you don’t have to smoke or be exposed to smoke to get the disease.
+In fact, some patients who have lung cancer never lit up a cigarette in their life.
+Instead, they have been exposed to cancer-causing substances like asbestos, diesel fumes, arsenic, radiation, or radon gas.

-The most common signs of lung cancer are a cough that won’t go away, chest pain, shortness of breath, weight loss, and fatigue.
-But just because you have these symptoms it doesn’t mean that you have don’t have lung cancer.
-These can also be signs of other conditions, like asthma or a respiratory infection.
+Moreover, the most common signs of lung cancer are a cough that won’t go away, chest pain, shortness of breath, weight loss, and fatigue.
+Nevertheless, just because you have these symptoms, it doesn’t mean that you don’t have lung cancer.
+Indeed, these can also be signs of other conditions, like asthma or a respiratory infection.

 Types of Small Cell Lung Cancer (SCLC)